Time and Frequency Offset Estimation and Intercarrier Interference Cancellation for AFDM Systems: Numerical Simulations

-In Fig. \ref{AFDM_fig3}, we show the MSE of the estimated time and frequency offset as a function of SNR, where AWGN and doubly dispersive channels are considered.
+In Fig. \ref{AFDM_fig3}, we show the MSE of the estimated time and frequency offset versus SNR, where AWGN and doubly dispersive channels are considered.
 We use the joint ML criterion with the length of CPP $L = 5,20,\; \text{and}\; 60$.
 It can be observed that the MSE performance of time and frequency offset under dispersive channels is worse than that with the same CPP length under AWGN channels.
-Moreover, an error floor appears for dispersive channels channel but not for AWGN channels.
-These results can be explained by the fact that doubly dispersive channels have a complex correlation structure, where the path delay and Doppler shift cause the signals of CPP and their corresponding symbol separated by $N$ samples to be impaired by different interference.
-However, the time estimation error for doubly dispersive channels is less than one percent of AFDM symbol interval, provided $\text{SNR} \ge 15\text{dB}$.
+Moreover, an error floor appears for doubly dispersive channels but not for AWGN channels.
+These results can be explained by the fact that doubly dispersive channels have a complex correlation structure, where the path delay and Doppler shifts cause the signals of CPP and their corresponding symbol separated by $N$ samples to be impaired by different interference.
+However, the time estimation error for doubly dispersive channels is less than one percent of AFDM symbol interval, provided $\text{SNR} \ge 15 \text{dB}$.
 Hence, the time estimator is eligible to generate a stable clock \cite{Book.DigitalCommunicatiions.Proakis.2008}.

 Figure \ref{AFDM_fig4} compares the MSE performance of the joint ML estimator and the stepwise ML estimator over AWGN and doubly dispersive channels for $\text{SNR} = 20 \text{dB}$ and different lengths of CPP $L$.
-As shown in Fig. \ref{AFDM_fig4}, the stepwise ML estimator shows similar performance with lower complexity compared with the joint ML estimator.
+As shown in Fig. \ref{AFDM_fig4}, the stepwise ML estimator shows similar performance but with lower complexity to the joint ML estimator.
 However, it outperforms the joint ML estimator for doubly dispersive channels.
 This counterintuitive result can be accounted for by the fact that the ML estimators operate under doubly dispersive channels for which these estimators are not customized.